EthereumCommonwealth/Auditing/README.md

 #### We accept ETH, ETC, CLO and EOS as payments.

+Callisto Network adheres to the [policy of financial transparency](https://github.com/EthereumCommonwealth/Roadmap/issues/48).
+All the received payments are recorded, described, stored and represented publicly.

 The requester can provide the payment for an audit request by sending a certain amount of CLO, ETH or ETC to the [0x74682Fc32007aF0b6118F259cBe7bCCC21641600 (Treasury address)](https://explorer2.callisto.network/addr/0x74682Fc32007aF0b6118F259cBe7bCCC21641600).
 EOS can be sent to this address [callistotokn](https://bloks.io/account/callistotokn).

 | Priority | Payment formula |